Swathi971/Lab-Notes/DevOps/git.md

 ```commandline
 git log --oneline
 ```
-* The git log -p command is used to show the commit history along with the changes (diffs) introduced in each commit. git log shows a list of commits. -p shows the patch (diff) introduced in each commit
+* The git log -p command is used to show the commit history along with the changes (diffs) introduced in each commit:
 ```commandline
 git log –p
 ```
-* Show the commit history of your Git repository — starting from the most recent commit.
-Each commit will show Commit hash (a unique ID), Author name and email, Date and time, Commit message
+* Show the commit history of your Git repository — starting from the most recent commit:
 ```commandline
 git log
 ```